 If you become an office bearer or assist in other project or committee work this time can be considerable, however the experience and contacts you will gain are invaluable.

-IAA is an association incorporated in Western Australia and is subject to the Associations Incorporation Act 2015 (WA).
-IAA operates under the governance of the Association Rules that are voted on by members.
+IAA is company limited by guarantee and is subject to the Corporations Act 2001 (Cth).
+IAA operates under the governance of the Association Constitution, that is voted on by members.

 The Role of the Board

-Current office bearing roles within the Board are that of Chair and Secretary.
+Current office bearing roles within the Board are that of Chair and Deputy Chair.
 The entire Board are involved in financial matters.
-The additional responsibilities of these roles are outlined in Division 2 of the Association Rules.
+The additional responsibilities of these roles are outlined in Division 10.11 of the Association Constitution.
 Members of the Board are volunteers; these positions are unpaid roles, however reasonable expenses, approved by the Board, may be paid.

-The IAA Board is made up of eight members, consisting of three representatives from the Professional Members, and five representatives from the Corporate Members.
-The nomination and elections process takes place at each Annual General Meeting, and terms are offset to maintain continuity on the Board.
-Board members serve for a three-year term.
-Casual vacancies may be filled by invitation from the Board and are automatically up for re–election at the following Annual General Meeting.
+The IAA Board is currently made up of eight members, consisting of representatives from the Professional Members, and representatives from the Corporate Members.
+Board members serve for a three-year term and terms are offset to maintain continuity on the Board.
+Casual vacancies may be filled by invitation from the Board and are automatically up for re-election at the following Annual General Meeting.